flnx/wheredoigo/README.md

 ## Where Do I Go

+### Full Stack MERN App

+### About

-An adventurous website featuring an extensive collection of destinations and places from around the world, that can be liked, commented and rated by users.
+🌎✈️ An adventurous hub featuring an extensive collection of destinations and places, created by our community from around the world, that can be liked, commented and rated by users.

+⚒️ Each user can create destinations and places, upload photos and select suitable descriptions and details for their entries

-Ability to upload pictures that’ll be shown in a responsive Gallery, which is easy to navigate through.
+🖼️ Ability to upload pictures that’ll be shown in a responsive Gallery, which is easy to navigate through.
 Leave comments and rate places.

+📸 Furthermore, users can upload a personal photo or avatar to represent themselves

+🏖️ Personal Dashboard

-Furthermore, users can upload a personal photo or avatar to represent themselves, select suitable descriptions and details for their entries, and categorize destinations and places accordingly.
-An additional feature includes the option to generate AI-driven comments for each place based on its name and location.
+🤖 An additional feature includes the option to generate AI-driven comments for each place based on its name and location.

-Guests can check out all the cool spots that users create by navigating to the 'Discover' page, where they can easily search for the destinations that match their interests.
+🔎 Guests can check out all the cool spots that users create by navigating to the 'Discover' page, where they can easily search for the destinations that match their interests.

 ### Main Technologies: